Razorbotz/ROS2/README.md

 * CMakeLists.txt //auto-generated file necessary for C++ ROS2 packages
 * package.xml //auto-generated file necessary for C++ ROS2 packages

 The src folder within a package contains the .cpp files that define nodes and supporting files for classes/objects/functions relevant to that package.
-To read more about ROS2 packages, please refer to the [ROS tutorial](https://docs.ros.org/en/foxy/Tutorials/Creating-Your-First-ROS2-Package.html).
+To read more about ROS2 packages, please refer to the [ROS2 tutorial](https://docs.ros.org/en/foxy/Tutorials/Creating-Your-First-ROS2-Package.html).

 The ROS2 packages currently in this project are as follows:
 * [Autonomy](https://github.com/Razorbotz/ROS2/tree/master/skinny/src/autonomy)